 There's no doubt our home economist/test co-ordinator Fiona Mair and kitchen test officer Chantelle Scodeller know their way around a kitchen.
 With 30 years of combined experience they've seen lots of new technology enter the kitchen space, including the increasingly popular air fryer.
 Fiona and Chantelle know how to put appliances through their paces in the test kitchen and air fryers are no exception.

 With a range of products on the market, what makes us choose one air fryer over another to test?
 As with most of our product testing, our aim is to test the most popular models on the market and what you're most likely to see in the retailers.

 We survey manufacturers to find out about their range of models, check market sales information and also check for any member requests to test specific models.
 From this information we put together a final list that goes to our buyers.

-Our kitchen lab puts air fryers through their paces by conducting three main cooking tests to assess their performance:
+Our kitchen lab puts air fryers through their paces by conducting five cooking tests to assess their performance:

 Crumbed chicken – 400g of frozen crumbed chicken breast nuggets.